gavinmyers/resume/README.md

 including CoffeeScript, C#, Cold Fusion, PHP, ASP , ActionScript, VB, XSL and many more.
 <p/>
-I consider myself a â€œfull stackâ€ developer; I have built many projects from the ground up (from server install to initial database design to back and front end implementation).
+I consider myself a 'full stack' developer; I have built many projects from the ground up (from server install to initial database design to back and front end implementation).
 I primarily use VIM for development and my distro of choice is crunchbang.
 The technologies I am most